idlab-discover/masters-matteo-holvoet/README.md

   - **`manifest.yaml`**: Extracted manifest from the extraction phase.
   - **`polaris.json`**: Results from the Polaris audit.
   - **`testing.json`**: Summary of the testing procedure.

+### Analysis
+The `analysis.ipynb` notebook contains the code used to aggregate and analyze the test results.
+An overview of the test results is provided in the file: `test_results.pdf`.